 Really the idea is to simply not write off your patio or patio surface alternatives as a place that can't have plants all around.
 That's simply not true and if having a garden closer by will increase your enjoyment of your patio, then by all means do it!

 Bamboo gardens can be created with any of the types of bamboo, but with an emphasis on how dense you allow it to be.
 You can grow it in containers or right in your garden, along the path, along the borders, or dispersed throughout.

 If you want it dense then you should grow bamboo around the borders of your garden, because otherwise you'll block too much sunlight from reaching the other plants on the ground in the midst of the bamboo.

 Whether for privacy or for decoration, a hedge garden is quite the experience if well maintained.
-Typically they'll have paths to walk through, with various types, sizes, heights, and styles of hedges grown throughout.
+Typically they'll have paths to walk through, with various styles, sizes, heights, and types of hedges grown throughout.